johnridesabike/bikewalklife/posts/2021/03/america-magazine-takes-an-interest-in-bicycle-commuting.md

 - John W. Miller
 - Catholic
 - Christian
+excerpt: >
+  A non-bicycle publication has a new article about the merits of bicycling:
+  John Miller, writing for America, argues that bicycles may be the solution to our many modern problems.

 ---
 A non-bicycle publication has a new article about the merits of bicycling: [John Miller, writing for America, argues that bicycles may be the solution to our many modern problems](https://www.americamagazine.org/arts-culture/2021/03/16/bikes-transportation-catholic-social-teaching-240216).